By Andrea Wachter and Marsea Marcus

 If you are one of the millions who are plagued with a bad body image, here are some tips for you:

 Broaden Your Perspective

 For many people, body dissatisfaction is front and center in their lives, causing their peace of mind and relationships great damage.
-For others, it’s a background noise that distracts and disturbs them as they go about their days.
+For others, it’s more like background noise that distracts and disturbs them as they go about their days.
 Either way, body hatred causes many people to miss out on their actual lives.
 It’s what they spend the majority of their time thinking about.
-But is the size of your body really more important than your health, your life or what you do with your day?
+But is the size of your body really more important than your health, your life, or what you do with your day?

 Other than your body size, what really matters to you in life?
-If this was your last month on earth, and you had no hope of changing your weight, how would you want to spend your time?
+If this was your last month on earth, and you had no hope of changing your appearance, how would you want to spend your time?
 What would you want to think about?

 Become a Body Buddy

 Our bodies are working constantly for us, providing countless complex tasks and non-stop assistance to live our lives.
 Yet most people not only forget to thank and appreciate their bodies for all they do, they also walk around abusing or ignoring the amazing bodies they live in.
 In our children’s body image book, we teach kids to be a Body Buddy, as opposed to a Body Bully.
-If you are someone who walks around bullying your body, critiquing, criticizing and negatively comparing it to others, try taking some time to appreciate and thank your body for all the amazing things it does for you.
+If you are someone who walks around bullying your body, critiquing, criticizing, and negatively comparing it to others, try taking some time to appreciate and thank your body for all the amazing things it does for you.

 Practice thanking your body on a regular basis.
 Consider all your organs and limbs and miraculous systems that are at work, 24/7.
-Practice appreciating your amazing senses of sight, smell, touch, hearing and taste.
+Practice appreciating your amazing senses of sight, smell, touch, hearing, and taste.

-3. Radical Acceptance
+Practice Radical Acceptance

 Many people spend their lives trying to change their natural shape.
 This is like wishing your feet were smaller or your eyes were a different color.
-But when it comes to a body part we don’t like, we often think it makes sense that we should try to change it, rather than try to accept it.
+When it comes to a body part we don’t like, we often think it makes sense that we should try to change it, rather than try to accept it.
 Radical Acceptance is about letting go of arguing with nature and being willing to accept your natural weight and shape.
-If you are overeating, under-eating, over-exercising or avoiding movement, you are probably not at your natural body size.
+If you are regularly overeating, under-eating, over-exercising, or avoiding movement, you are probably not at your natural body size.
 But hating yourself won’t help you get there.
 Self-love, self-care and Radical Acceptance will.

 Imagine accepting your body or some part of your body.
 What would you stand to gain if you practiced Radical Acceptance?

 Combat Your Thoughts, Not Your Body

 See if Self-Hate Is Helping

 Self-hate is like a virus that takes over your computer and causes all kinds of problems.
-Then other things act up and t’s easy to get caught up in the new problems and get even further from fixing the original virus.
-Self-hate pretends to help, it pretends to “whip us into shape” and motivate us.
-But if self-hatred helped with weight loss, then most overweight people would be thin.
+Then other things act up and it’s easy to get caught up in the new problems and get even further from fixing the original virus.
+Self-hate pretends to help.
+It pretends to “whip us into shape” and motivate us.
+But if self-hatred was going to help you achieve happiness and peace, you probably would have by now.

 Challenge the Idea that Thin People Are Happier

 First Thought Theirs, Second Thought Yours

 Stay on the lookout for your automatic bad body thoughts.
 When you catch one, praise yourself for catching it.
 Then practice disagreeing with it or deleting it.
 Remind yourself that if negative body thoughts were going to help you, you would certainly feel better by now.

 Separate Self-Image from Body Image

 Reveal and Heal Your Underlying Issues

 Body obsession is extremely painful, but it works as a distraction from deeper issues.
 Healing from body image issues requires a willingness to work on your other problems, the problems that go much deeper than the size of your abs, how many carbs or fat grams you ate that day, or how much cardio you did.
-Revealing and healing your feelings, thoughts and relationship issues is hard work, but so is hating your body and never feeling good enough.
-Rarely do people come to our office and say, “I want to work on feeling my unresolved pain, learn how to challenge my thinking and speak more authentically to the people in my life.”
-It is usually their weight or body obsession that brings them to our door, and what they want is to learn better ways to get the body they want.
+Revealing and healing your feelings, thoughts, and relationship issues is hard work, but so is hating your body and never feeling good enough.
+Rarely do people come to our office and say, “I want to work on feeling my unresolved pain, learn how to challenge my thinking, and speak more authentically to the people in my life.”
+It is usually their body hatred that brings them to our door, and what they want is to learn better ways to get the body they want.
 The good news is that when they gain better emotional coping skills, they start to feel better, and they no longer need their bad body image as a decoy.